Chalsean/XFaction/README.md

 Enable roster visibility and communication between guilds of a confederation, including guilds on other realms and of a different faction.

-## Disclaimer

-This addon is recently coming out of alpha and beta testing.
-There are still some things rough around the edges.
-To setup, you will need to be able to edit your guild information tab.
-The setup can be somewhat tricky, please visit the wiki/faq on how to setup for your guild.
-If you run into issues, feel free to reach out.

 ## What is included
 The addon should provide the following functionalities:
 > Merged guild chat across guilds/realms/factions in the confederate